akramghaleb/akramghaleb/README.md

 <div style="padding-left:30px; padding-right:30px;">
 <h2 >Hello,</h2>
 <h4 >My name is Akram Ghaleb.</h4>
-<p>Over 7 years of experience in developing scalable ERP and software solutions.
-Proficient in front-end and back-end development, with a strong focus on leading ERP projects, optimizing performance, and mentoring teams.
-Expertise in software architecture and best practices to deliver high-quality, maintainable code.
+<p>Full-Stack Developer with over 7 years of experience specializing in building scalable, high-performance web applications.
+I am proficient in modern technologies such as <b>Laravel, Vue.js, Nuxt.js, PHP, and JavaScript</b>, with a strong passion for delivering clean, efficient, and maintainable code.
+My focus is on developing user-friendly, responsive websites and web platforms that drive business success.

+As a versatile full-stack developer, I handle both front-end and back-end challenges, crafting solutions that not only meet technical demands but also align with broader business goals.
+I thrive in environments that foster collaboration, innovation, and continuous optimization, ensuring that the solutions I build are both robust and scalable.

+In addition to my web development expertise, I have extensive experience leading and developing ERP systems, including the <b>Workcube ERP System</b>, to enhance business operations.
+My ERP projects have enabled organizations to streamline workflows, integrate complex systems, and achieve greater efficiency, contributing to long-term growth and success.

 </p>